 The Netherlands compares favourably to the UK and the USA when it comes to crime statistics.
 Expats will likely feel secure, and even large football crowds are usually family-friendly and require few police officers.
 Nevertheless, as with anywhere, there are areas it’s probably best not to hang around at night.
-New arrivals will find out where these are quite quickly.

 - CON: Irresponsible cyclists

 Most safety issues in the Netherlands seem to come from bicycles.
 Cyclists often weave in and out of traffic without safety helmets, and it’s worth bearing in mind that in a collision between a car and a bicycle, the car driver will be held responsible.

 The Netherlands has one of Europe’s lowest rates of unemployment, which, combined with the 30-percent-tax-free allowance available to people moving to work in the Netherlands, makes for an attractive work destination.
 But this tax allowance is mainly for people with specific skills which are rare within the local labour market.

 The Dutch are known for their healthy work-life balance and many people work part-time.

 - CON: Not many opportunities for non-EU expats